lpinner/vscode-chordpro/Docs/usage.md

 The build system specified will use the include chordii program to compiles the file to a postscript document.
 F7 or Tools->Build will output the file into the path where the working file is located.

-Currently only for osx and windows. feel free to include the linux binary as well.